 These are good questions, and we hope the following answers make the decision easier.

-• It has been our experience that, when compared to the size of the estate and peace of mind of a properly planned estate, trust management fees are modest.
+• It has been our experience that, when compared to the size of the estate and considering the peace of mind of a thorough estate plan, trust management fees are modest.

 • Fees are tax deductible and half is taken from the principal and half from the income.